ychulovskyy/wix-ui/docs/contribution-guide.md

 ```

-this allows us to run some sanity tests for all components, create a documentation site and create a good dev environment.

 the meta files should also provide state simulations, used in snapshooting tool.
 this allows us to make sure no style variant of the component has changed from a change in the component.